zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 1. Configure your test runner

    Add a file named `./karma.conf.js` to run your tests.
 This test runner provides a rich plugin ecosystem for watch "Compile on Save" based dev/test cycles, test reporting, and code coverage, among other testing factors.
 Remember to specify the paths for your extension.

+  JavaScript
   ```javascript
   // Karma configuration
 // Generated on Fri Feb 16 2018 15:06:08 GMT-0800 (Pacific Standard Time)